ignat-z/ducalis/DOCUMENTATION.md

 ```
 ## Ducalis::ParamsPassing

 It's better to pass already preprocessed params hash to services.
-Or you can use
+Or
-`arcane` gem
+ you can use `arcane` gem.

 ![](https://placehold.it/10/f03c15/000000?text=+) raises if user pass `params` as argument from controller
 ```ruby